-Engine mount: how it works, symptoms, problems
+Engine mount: how it works, symptoms, problems, replacement

 Top engine mount in Hyundai Elantra

-An engine mount is the part that holds the engine to the body or to the engine cradle (sub-frame) of the car.
-In a typical car, the engine and transmission are bolted together and held in place by three or four mounts.
+An engine mount is the part that holds the engine in your car.
+In most cars, an engine and transmission are bolted together and held in place by three or four mounts.
 The mount that holds the transmission is called the transmission mount

 Some car manufacturers (e.g. Toyota, Honda) use active vacuum-controlled engine mounts that vary dampening as needed.
 Porsche offers electromagnetic mounts to actively reduce engine vibration transferred to the body.

 An engine mount doesn't need any maintenance or regular servicing.
 It only needs to be replaced when it fails or wears out.

 Engine mount problems